-Christopher Kurtz, MD, chief medical officer at Kate Therapeutics, is a seasoned drug developer, and joined Kate Therapeutics from Amgen, where he led a team of physician scientists in the development and approval of medicines to treat cardiac and metabolic diseases as vice president of global development.
+Christopher Kurtz, MD, chief medical officer at Kate Therapeutics, is a seasoned drug developer.
+He previously worked at Amgen, where he led a team of physician scientists in the development and approval of medicines to treat cardiac and metabolic diseases as vice president of global development.